 Now that you know the web app penetration meaning and components, let’s explore the practical steps involved.
 Here’s how our experts at GoodCore prepare and conduct web application security testing:

 Before actually hacking the web app, you should prepare a solid foundation.
-Here’s what you need to get started:
+Here is what you need to get started:

 Feeling overwhelmed?
 Let our experienced team handle web app penetration testing for you.